 Knowledge Partner (1)

-The Boston Consulting Group's presence in Africa includes four permanent offices in Casablanca, Lagos, Luanda and Johannesburg, 7 research centers and over 100 consultants across the continent.
-BCG projects in Africa cover a large spectrum of industry sectors including Industrial Goods, Financial Institutions and Insurance, Public Sector, Energy, Consumer Products, Healthcare and Technology, Media and Telecommunications.
+Our presence in Africa includes four permanent offices in Casablanca, Lagos, Luanda and Johannesburg and 7 research centres.
+BCG projects in Africa cover a large spectrum of industry sectors including Industrial Goods, Financial Institutions and Insurance, Public Sector, Social Impact, Energy, Consumer Products, Healthcare and Technology, Media and Telecommunications.

 NetJets Europe is the world’s leading business aviation company.
 Launched in Europe in 1996 and backed by Warren Buffett’s Berkshire Hathaway, the Fractional Ownership Programme provides unmatched freedom and flexibility – all the advantages of owning a private jet, with none of the hassle.

 Drinks Reception Sponsor (1)